HomeDocsAPI Reference

 ii.
 Choose your data source:

-• For Snowflake (SaaS), follow the instructions here
+• For Snowflake Connector with Kumo SaaS deployment, follow the instructions here

-• For Snowflake (Snowflake Native app), follow the instructions here
+• For Snowflake Native app, follow the instructions here

 • For AWS S3: